GNU epsilon -- an extensible programming language: Syntactic extensions: the personality

 It may be worth to explicitly stress how the \EPSILONZERO implementation of Phase~\BOOTSTRAPPHASE{ii} does \textit{not} rely at all on the \EPSILONZERO expression data structure as defined in this section. \\ \\ The next section \textit{State: global dynamic state, with reflection} conceptually implements state environments, but for the most part is actually a thin wrapper over buffer accessors used on symbol objects.
 For example, the following definitions concern the ``procedure table'', despite it not existing anywhere as a single data structure:

-It is particularly obvious now that our implementation of \CODE{e1:define} from Phase~\BOOTSTRAPPHASE{ii} could \textit{not} update \EPSILONONE's state environments such as the global environment and the procedure table, which we have implemented just now: up to this point anything which has been globally defined in Phase~\BOOTSTRAPPHASE{iii} has been only set in \textit{Guile's} state environments.
+It is obvious at this point that our implementation of \CODE{e1:define} from Phase~\BOOTSTRAPPHASE{ii} could \textit{not} update \EPSILONONE's state environments such as the global environment and the procedure table, which we have just implemented: up to this point anything which has been globally defined in Phase~\BOOTSTRAPPHASE{iii} has been only set in \textit{Guile's} state environments.
 This problem will persist until Phase~\BOOTSTRAPPHASE{iv}.

 By examining all the buckets in the symbol table it is easy to obtain the list of all interned symbols bound to a procedure, or a primitive.
-From this information, we can automatically build an \textit{apply function} in the style of \cite{defunctionalization}, plus another procedure in the same spirit for primitives.
-The automatically-generated procedures \CODE{state:apply} and \CODE{state:apply-primitive} (collectively \TDEF{appliers}) each take two arguments, a symbol naming the object to call, and a parameter list; the result bundle is encoded as a list.
-The generated applier body consist in a deeply-nested conditional, comparing the first parameter with each applicable name: if the name matches, the corresponding primitive is called in the case of \CODE{state:apply-primitive}, wrapping the results into a list, while \CODE{state:apply} relies on the interpreter for evaluation.
+From this information we can automatically build an \textit{apply function} in the style of \cite{defunctionalization}, plus another procedure in the same spirit for primitives, without resorting to indirect calls.
+The automatically-generated procedures \CODE{state:apply} and \CODE{state:apply-primitive} (collectively \TDEF{appliers}) each take two arguments, a symbol naming the object to call, and a parameter list.
+The generated applier body consist in a deeply-nested conditional, comparing the first parameter with each applicable name: when the matching name is found the applier calls the corresponding procedure or primitive, returning its results.

-Generating appliers is our first example in the implementation of dynamically-generated code.
-Of course such generation heavily relies on dynamically-built \EPSILONZERO expressions. \\ \\ With global tables and appliers, we are finally ready to implement a working interpreter in the next section, \textit{epsilon0 self-interpreter}.
+Generating appliers is our first example of dynamically-generated code in the implementation.
+Of course such generation heavily relies on dynamically-built \EPSILONZERO expressions. \\ \\ Armed with global tables we are finally ready to implement a working interpreter in the next section, \textit{epsilon0 self-interpreter}.

 The interpreter code is not overly complex and the main procedure \CODE{e0:eval} is but a long dispatcher, selecting the appropriate expression case and tail-calling a helper procedure.
 Its second parameter is the local environment, encoded as an alist: